necula01/jax/jax/experimental/mini_jax/README.md

-For simplicity, in this write-up (and in mini-JAX) we will not use specific details of how JAXPR are implemented and are going to simply use symbolic expressions `Expr` with constructs such as `Var(v)` (for variables, where `v` is some internal unique identifier), `Literal(3.0)`, `Add(e1, e2)`, etc. We will also often write them even more simply using Python operators: `e1 + e2`.
-For specific details on JAXPRs, see "Understanding JAXPR" writeup.
+For simplicity, in this write-up (and in mini-JAX) we will not use specific details of how JAXPR are implemented and are going to simply use symbolic expressions `Expr` with constructs such as `Var(v)` (for variables, where `v` is some internal unique identifier), `Literal(3.0)`, `Add(e1, e2)`, etc. For specific details in JAXPRs, see "Understanding JAXPR" writeup.

 To obtain the symbolic expression for the function to be transformed, JAX does not try to parse the source code of the function.
 Instead, it executes the function using special tracer objects as arguments.
-A tracer object has a type and a symbolic expression that denotes the current value of the tracer.
+A tracer object has a type, and a symbolic expression that denotes the current value of the tracer.
 The tracer object also overloads Python operators such that it gets notified when the Python interpreter tries to use the tracer object in an operation.
-The tracer implementation of operators builds symbolic expressions corresponding to the computation and returns tracers.
+The tracer implementation of operators builds symbolic expressions corresponding to the computation and return tracers.

 A pseudo-code for how the tracing is invoked is roughly:
 ```
-  arg_typ: ExprType = type_of_val(arg)    # Abstract the 'arg' to its type, e.g., 'float', or 'float[3,4]'
+  arg_typ: ExprType = type_of_val(arg)    # Abstract 'arg' to type, e.g., 'float', or 'float[3,4]'
   in_t: Tracer = new_var_tracer(arg_typ)  # Create a tracer initialized to a Var expression
 ```
 Now we simply let the Python interpreter execute the user function: